 ^{} Since this was written, the question has been happily set at rest, by the mission of Lord Ashburton; and of this I feel assured, that if he had been sent out by the Whig administration instead of the Tory, we should have seen the leaders and the press of that party eulogizing his wisdom and discretion, and congratulating both countries on his success.
 As it is, however, though he has succeeded in settling the Boundary line on as advantageous terms to England, as any Whig ambassador could have hoped to do, he is set-upon with a ferocity that is almost as ludicrous as it is disgraceful.
 His treaty is called a "capitulation," and it is urged against him, as a crime, by the liberal press and liberal orators of England, that he spoke of Boston as "the cradle of American liberty," as if this were a sentiment unbecoming a British peer to entertain.
 The shades of Chatham, Burke, Fox, and Barré, should rise from their graves to reproach these degenerate Whigs, who think an admiration of and sympathy with "the cradle of American liberty," unbecoming a British statesman!
-It were more worthy of a descendant of Lord North or Lord Mansfield to utter such a reproach; but, from a professedly liberal press. and liberal leaders in Parliament, it is, to say the least, discredit-I remember nothing of party rancour or injustice in the conduct of public men or public writers in America more flagrant than this attempt to run down and decry the successful issue of Lord Ashburton's mission, in securing a settled Boundary and probable peace for England.
-It should be added, to the honour of the three Whig Governors of the North American Provinces-Lord Falkland, Sir William Colebrooke, and Sir John Harveythat each of them, in their several speeches with which they opened their respective Parliaments, of Nova Scotia, New Brunswick, and Newfoundland, in January of the present year, 1843, made this subject of the settlement of the Boundary line, matter of the highest congratulation, as calculated to consolidate the peace of the Provinces, and greatly to improve their commerce.
-Their speeches have reached us in the Provincial papers, while these sheets are going through the press; and it is gratifying to see the different tone and spirit with which the question has been treated by those who, being nearer to the scene than ourselves, covered the table after the breakfast-cloth was removed, contained this device and motto. centre was the American Eagle, and around it were these words-"The firm friend of American industry.
-Henry Clay. - The tariff, the whole tariff, and nothing but the tariff."
-This was an evident parody on the recent watchword of the English reformers-"The bill, the whole bill, and nothing but the bill."
-The reflecting portion of the community, in both countries, will one day think these great national boasts equally worthless; and both, it is hoped, will before long be reformed.
-The Americans have this excuse for their mistake, that they use it as a retaliation on the English for their unjust Corn Laws.
-But the English reformers were either blind or hypocritical, in pretending that their measure could effect its avowed object, when they suffered so many obstacles and impediments to remain to the free and independent exercise of the franchise in those who before held it, as well as in those Time, the great to whom it was newly extended. rectifier, will, it is to be hoped, amend them both.
+It were more worthy of a descendant of Lord North or Lord Mansfield to utter such a reproach; but, from a professedly liberal press, and liberal leaders in Parliament, it is, to say the least, discreditable.
+I remember nothing of party rancour or injustice in the conduct of public men or public writers in America more flagrant than this attempt to run down and decry the successful issue of Lord Ashburton's mission, in securing a settled Boundary and probable peace for England.
+It should be added, to the honour of the three Whig Governors of the North American Provinces-Lord Falkland, Sir William Colebrooke, and Sir John Harveythat each of them, in their several speeches with which they opened their respective Parliaments, of Nova Scotia, New Brunswick, and Newfoundland, in January of the present year, 1843, made this subject of the settlement of the Boundary line, matter of the highest congratulation, as calculated to consolidate the peace of the Provinces, and greatly to improve their commerce. speeches have reached us in the Provincial papers, while these sheets are going through the press; and it is gratifying to see the different tone and spirit with which the question has been treated by those who, being nearer to the scene than ourselves, fly b; je the same